 - Registering sourdough bread as a Traditional Speciality Guaranteed

-It is very clear talking to the “ industry” that they have no interest in self-regulation.
-It’s all about profit.
+It is very clear talking to the “ industry” that regulation isn’t something they are afraid of.

 DEFRA indicated that getting ministers to agree to a “ simple,” amendment to the bread and flour regulations was anything but simple.
 It involved getting the attention of minsters and this was discouraged on the basis of the current policy of avoiding red tape.

 The second option of guidance is just that.
 It is not regulation and so is no better than the current situation.

 The third option of registering Sourdough as a Traditional Speciality Guaranteed seemed to be DEFRA’s preferred option.
 It is, however, not ideal and not at all straightforward.

 In the first instance, this would mean validation.
 This means a body would have to administer a system that audits bakeries.
 There is such irony that in protecting consumers through a Traditional Speciality Guaranteed name would mean more money, more time, more paperwork and compulsory membership to a body to be able to sell sourdough.
 It seems to me that this would suit a large corporation very well, but the small artisan bakers, who are after all the ones mainly making real sourdough just do NOT need this extra cost and admin in order to sell what they already make!
 As a member of the soil association which is a very comparable governing body to the kind that would be needed to allow bakers to then use the word sourdough, we do about 3 hours of paperwork a week and the true cost with admin and following procedures is about £2500 a year.
 So if this were to be the case using the word sourdough, then many of the small independent bakeries baking now might no longer be able to afford this option.
 They would no longer be able to afford to call their long slow fermented bread sourdough

 For large commercial producers, this would simply be another administrative procedure.

 Could a designation be a threat to small bakeries making sourdough?